2shootsofvodka/AliDoS/README.md

 ### Usage
 It requrest 2 info from you.
 + Website's url
-+ How many u attack you want
++ How many attack you want